dannysepler/refactoring-workshop/4_ast/README.md

 ## Introduction

-You may be wondering how a tool like `black` or `pyupgrade` works.
+You may be wondering how a tool like `black` or `prettier` works.
 It's much more complicated than the simple refactors we've done with `sed`.
-It also seems to contain some knowledge of the python language, since it knows what's in a comment, etc!
+It also seems to contain some knowledge of the python language?
+How is that?

-The answer is that these tools know about Python's "Abstract Syntax Tree", or the grammar (syntax) of a given python module, parsable via a tree.
+The answer is that these tools know about Python's "Abstract Syntax Tree", or the language's grammar / syntax.

 ## Viewing a file's AST

 ```bash
 python ex1_print_ast.py ex1_simple_file.py
 ```

-What is being printed out here is what Python sees when it looks at the given piece of code!
+This prints out what Python sees when it looks at your file!
+You can use the AST to draw conclusions from your code, or to make sweeping changes.

-An `ast` is useful in that it parses the code for you, in a place that you can actually work with it.

 ## Analyzing your code

-What if you were wondering, okay what are the most common things imported in my code?
+Let's say you're wondering: what are the most common modules my code imports?

-An AST can help you answer this!
+An AST can answer this!

 ```bash
 # analyze a file